 6. Involve family members or a trusted friend

-If you don’t involve family members then we’d suggest discussing your plans with a trusted friend.
-It’s also good to inform the executors of your estate, as they may have to deal with the equity release provider when the house is sold.
+It is also good to inform the executors of your estate.
+They may have to deal with the equity release provider when the house is sold.